 Version: X.X-Omega

 This section is optional.
 FirewallD configuration is only needed if you plan to access Kodi’s web interface or control Kodi remotely from other devices on your network.
-Skip to the “Launch Kodi” section if you only need local playback.
+Skip to the launch section if you only need local playback.

-Before configuring firewall rules, it’s helpful to understand which ports Kodi uses.
+Kodi uses several network ports for remote control features.
 The following table lists the default ports for each service:

 | Service | Port | Protocol | Purpose |